Harry Dean Stanton: Career

+Personal life

+Stanton was never married, though he had a short relationship with actress Rebecca De Mornay in 1981–82.
+"I might have had two or three [kids] out of marriage," he once told the Associated Press.
+"But that's another story."

+Appearing in the documentary Harry Dean Stanton: Partly Fiction, whilst in conversation with David Lynch, Stanton commented "2 or 3 times, girls said they were pregnant just out of brief affairs.
+Sad, sad story.
+I never had a DNA test, but 1 kid I'm sure is mine.
+I never really bonded with the mothers or them.
+I've just been a loner all my life."

 Death

-Stanton died aged 91 on September 15, 2017, at the Cedars-Sinai Medical Center in Los Angeles, California.
-His cremated remains were scattered in a cemetery in Nicholasville, Kentucky.
+Stanton died aged 91 on September 15, 2017, from heart failure, at the Cedars-Sinai Medical Center in Los Angeles, California.
+A small marker containing his cremated remains was established in a cemetery in Nicholasville, Kentucky.

+Legacy

 In popular culture

-Stanton was celebrated in "I Want That Man", a 1989 song recorded by Deborah Harry which begins with the line "I want to dance with Harry Dean".
+Stanton was celebrated in "I Want That Man", a 1989 song recorded by Deborah Harry which begins with the line "I want to dance with Harry Dean."
 In her memoir, Harry writes that Stanton heard the song and arranged to meet her at a club in London.

+Stanton is mentioned in the 2013 song "Christmas in L.A." by the Killers.
+The song's music video begins with a dialogue between the voices of Owen Wilson and Harry Dean Stanton.

 Pop Will Eat Itself released a track titled "Harry Dean Stanton" on their album The Looks or the Lifestyle?
 His lead role in the film Paris, Texas, was memorialized in Hayes Carll's 2019 song "American Dream" with the lyrics, "like Harry Dean Stanton on a drive-in screen, a tumbleweed blowing through Paris, Texas, he fell down into the American dream."

 Ian McNabb recorded the song "Harry Dean Stanton" on his album Utopian, released in January 2021.
-McNabb noted the following about the track: "I didn't know too much about him and didn't really want to because I knew I had to write a song using his name as the title, so I wrote these lyrics for and around him - I imagined what it must be like to be him - while dropping some of my own experiences into the narrative.
-I was lurking around Dylan's Blind Willie McTell and Lenny Bruce - I wanted that atmosphere.
+McNabb noted the following about the track: "I didn't know too much about him and didn't really want to because I knew I had to write a song using his name as the title, so I wrote these lyrics for and around him – I imagined what it must be like to be him – while dropping some of my own experiences into the narrative.
+I was lurking around Dylan's "Blind Willie McTell" and "Lenny Bruce" – I wanted that atmosphere.
 I've never claimed to be original."